WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230426-implementation_plan_documenting_media_properties.md

   property the API returns and what is described in the table (e.g., is `null` for a non-nullable property) is described in the documents so that I can open a new issue if necessary.
-- As a maintainer, I need to know what data properties are available for each media type so that I can identify any gaps or inconsistencies in the data properties.
 - As an API user, I need to know what exactly this media property is and what data points from the providers are used for it (e.g., does the "creator" refer to the person who created the object or took the picture?) so that I can use